Severson-Group/AMDC-Hardware/docs/Encoder.md

 1. Interface standard differential incremental encoders (unipolar, 5V differential signals) to FPGA.
-2. Provide high-bandwidth front-end so that encoder line count is limited by FPGA speed, not circuitry.
+2. Provide a high-bandwidth front-end so that the encoder line count is limited by the FPGA speed, not circuitry.

 ## Block Diagram